 A Budding Friendship

-“Theo and I walked around hand-in-hand and I really got to experience what a day in the life of a blind person was like,” says Holen.
+“Ismail and I walked around a lot and I really got to experience what a day in the life of a person with disability was like,” says Holen.
 “There’s a real level of trust you have to have.”

-Holen and Odaudu have kept in touch since their week together at the U.N.
+Holen and Ismail have kept in touch since their week together at the U.N.